ltw-webdev-5/curriculum/portfolio-microdata.md

     before: |
       We’re going to write the HTML necessary for marking up a [WebSite](https://schema.org/WebSite) portfolio piece using Schema.org.
     folders:
-      - label: "portfolio-piece-metadata"
+      - label: "portfolio-microdata"
         type: folder
       - label: "index.html"
         indent: 1
     after: |
-      1. Drag the `portfolio-piece-metadata` folder to your code editor
+      1. Drag the `portfolio-microdata` folder to your code editor
       2. Make a new `index.html` file
       3. Populate the `index.html` with the boilerplate code
     notes: